Department of Atomic Energy (Malaysia)

-Atom Malaysia is led by a Director General, current Director General from August 2021 until September 2022 is Ts.
-Hj.
-Hasmadi bin Hassan.
-Atom Malaysia is a regulatory authority that operates from its headquarters in Dengkil, Selangor and its four branches around Malaysia, namely in the Penang state (has relocated to Kedah state since October 2022), Johor state, Terengganu State and Sarawak, all of which are responsible in licensing processes and enforcement activities related to radioactivity and nuclear (atomic energy).
+Atom Malaysia is a regulatory authority that operates from its headquarters in Dengkil, Selangor and its four branches in Penang (relocated to Kedah in October 2022), Johor, Terengganu and Sarawak, all of which are responsible in licensing processes and enforcement activities related to radioactivity and atomic energy.
+Atom Malaysia is led by a Director General, which is currently held by Hjh.
+Noraishah binti Pungut.

+In June 2022, the Public Service Department (JPA) of Malaysia approved the name change from AELB to Atom Malaysia.
+The name change took effect on that date, rebranding the agency from AELB to the Department of Atomic Energy (Atom Malaysia).

 Establishment

 Control over the use of radioactive substances began in 1968, when Parliament passed the Radioactive Substances Act 1968.
 Due to the rapid development and utilization of atomic energy activities in Malaysia, in which requires more effective regulatory control, inspection and enforcement, the Atomic Energy Licensing Bill was drafted.
 This bill was then passed in Parliament in April 1984, as the Atomic Energy Licensing Act (Act 304).
 In line with Section 3 of the Act 304, Atomic Energy Licensing Board (AELB) was established under the Prime Minister's Department on 1 February 1985.
 AELB acts as an enforcement authority for the implementation of the Act.
 However, on 27 October 1990, AELB was then placed under the Ministry of Science, Technology and Innovation.

 Today in 2022, AELB is renamed to be the Department of Atomic Energy (Atom Malaysia) due to the fact that since its establishment in 1985, this department is not known to have a name of its own.
 The Atomic Energy Licensing Board, whereby the "Board" by all definition only refers to the 5 board members.
 At the same time the Director General of this department also acts as an Executive Secretary to this Board.